 “freedom from the control, influence, support, aid or the like of others”

 As Christians we are not independent.
 We need God’s support.
-We need God’s influence, aid and control and prayer is the way to get it.
+We need God’s influence, aid, love and control and prayer is the way to get it.

 I shall finish with a question.